bemto/bemto-components/README.md

 There are a lot of things `bemto-components` would do in the future, but for now here are a few main features:

 1. `bemto-components` allow you to use BEM-style modifiers for your React components using the _modifier prop syntax.
-For ecample, if you'd do this (where the Foo is bemto-component): `<Foo _bar />`, each className of the Foo component would be duplicated with an addition of the `_bar` modifier.
-That allows you to use the BEM modifiers in your CSS (both any external, or using styled-components).
+For example, if you'd do `<Foo _bar />` (where `Foo` is bemto-component), each className of the Foo component would be duplicated with an addition of the `_bar` modifier.
+That allows you to use the BEM modifiers in your CSS (both external, or using styled-components).

 2. `bemto-components` gives you a way to easily create a component from a simple string that can contain an optional tag name (for now it defaults to `div` if omitted, but more on it coming, see the [3.]) and a bunch of classNames: `bemto('span.myClass1.myClass2')` would create a span component with the `myClass1 myClass2`, which would have all the other bemto features (like the applying of modifiers).